Get Us in Your Inbox

 - The following airports were named Best Improvement by Region: Mauritius (Africa), Kolkata (Asia-Pacific), St. Petersburg (Europe), Santo Domingo (Latin America-Caribbean), San Antonio (North America)

-“Airports are more than simply points of departure and arrival,” said Angela Gittens, director general of ACI.
+What They Are Saying:“Airports are more than simply points of departure and arrival,” said Angela Gittens, director general of ACI.
 “They are complex businesses in their own right.
 As such, a focus on serving the passenger has become increasingly important to ensuring success.
 In the fast-changing landscape of worldwide aviation, the airport service quality survey is the key to understanding how to increase passenger satisfaction and improve business performance.”